Return to On-Site Work

 In common areas, classrooms, conference rooms, etc., hard-surface furniture will be disinfected daily and positioned and spaced to meet social distancing requirements.
 Excess furniture will be either removed from the space, cordoned off and identified as “not for use,” or if large or immobile, identified as “not for use.”

-In common areas, furniture with porous (e.g. fabric) will either be:
+In most common areas, furniture with porous (e.g. fabric) will either be:

 - Removed from the space,